MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

 ### Alternative steps 1-5:

-If you already have BTC, you can use ShapeShift.io or Changelly to convert your BTC into ETH.
+If you already have BTC(Bitcoin), you can use ShapeShift.io or Changelly to convert your BTC into ETH.
 Start a BTC->ETH exchange and it'll tell you where to send your BTC.
 (If you have your BTC on an exchange, you can likely exchange them for ETH on that exchange without the need for ShapeShift.)

 Then, create an Ethereum account and back it up.
 In Circle or Coinbase, send all the BTC to that address.
 The ETH will appear in your ETH wallet in ~20 minutes.